AccelByte/revocation-grpc-plugin-server-python/README.md

 ## Overview

-This repository contains a `revocation gRPC server app` written in `Java`.
+This repository contains a `revocation gRPC server app` written in `python`.
 It provides a simple custom rotating shop items function for platform service in AccelByte Gaming Services.

 This sample app also shows how this `gRPC server` can be instrumented for better observability.
 It is configured by default to send metrics, traces, and logs to the observability `dependency services` in [grpc-plugin-dependencies](https://github.com/AccelByte/grpc-plugin-dependencies).